Bishop of Manchester asks about resourcing for prison chaplains

 The Lord Bishop of Coventry: My Lords, I greatly welcome the joint study group announced by the cardinal archbishop.
 Does the Minister agree that good outcomes from that study would include both further training and education to ensure that police officers understand the significance of spiritual comfort at the point of death, for the dying of whatever faith, and an increased role for police chaplaincy?

-Continue reading “Bishop of Coventry asks about training for police on access for ministers of religion to dying people at scenes of accident or injury”
+Continue reading “Bishop of Coventry asks about role of ministers of religion in emergency services”

 Church Commissioner Questions – Coronavirus, Access to Worship, Family Life, Education, Clergy Discipline Process and Hospital Chaplains